Elliot Washington II

-Elliot Washington II (born December 16, 2003) is an American college football cornerback for the Penn State Nittany Lions.
+Elliot Washington II (born December 16, 2003) is an American college football cornerback for the Clemson Tigers.
+He previously played for the Penn State Nittany Lions.

 Early life

 Washington is from Venice, Florida.
 He attended Venice High School where he played football as a defensive back and competed in track and field.
 He became a starter for the Venice football team as a freshman.
 He helped Venice to a state championship as a junior and a state championship appearance as a senior; he was a one-year team captain and as a senior totaled 36 tackles and four interceptions.
 Washington was a four-star prospect and ESPN ranked him as the 54th-best player nationally as well as the fourth-best safety.
 He initially committed to play college football for the Alabama Crimson Tide but later flipped to the Penn State Nittany Lions.

 College career

+Penn State

 Washington appeared in 10 games as a true freshman in 2023, being used as a backup on defense and on special teams.
 He finished the season with nine tackles.
 As a sophomore in 2024, he was Penn State's top backup cornerback.
 He appeared in 14 games and posted 26 tackles, six pass breakups and an interception.

+On December 11, 2025, Washington announced that he would enter the transfer portal.